ndh0101/Iot-Monitoring-System/README.md

 # IoT Monitoring System

-A comprehensive IoT monitoring and control system using ESP32, featuring a modern web interface and powerful backend API with advanced NoSQL query capabilities.
+A comprehensive IoT monitoring and control system using ESP8266, featuring a modern web interface and powerful backend API with MySQL query capabilities.

 ## Table of Contents